-Explore the best trails near Kailua Kona with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Kailua Kona with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Using Google Earth I was able to identify a larger network of trails surrounding the 1.4 loop described here... got over an hour of super runnable trail in before I had to get back to town... but I could have probably run quite a bit farther if I had the time. will definitely come back to explore more, as the trail itself is GORGEOUS!!

 as written by others the trail is on Hawaiian native property but on the 4th of July at least was not patrolled and others seemed used to using it. this is a ATV road that services a variety of microwave and broadcasting Towers on the way up Hualalai.
 It is not a difficult hike but with clouds and fog not much to see by way of views. the cinder cone looking down into the crater is a great place to picnic.
 Hawaii Forest & Trail has a post that they lead towards in there and have permission. they have a blog post that says there is another crater with parrots in it but we didn't find that one.

 Lovely easy-moderate hike.
 There's a lot of roots and ups and downs but overall a really enjoyable hike.
 Make sure to take the right at the wooden sign to take the loop.
 Best to periodically check the map to make sure you don't take a wrong turn, we ended up going half a mile off track.

 The start is confusing - take the first right or the second right at the trailhead.
 Do not bend left, as this simply goes down the mountain and you will have to turn around.
 Vegetation is beautiful.
 Some shade.
 Gave it a 4 due to the confusing start as well as the point of the loop- it turns around at a forest road.